 Cycle along mostly flat terrain with some rolling sections.
 Stop off at the botanical garden in Sežana and the unusual war museum in the village tower at Lokev.
 Arrive in Lipica village and discover the area’s famous horses, taking a tour in a traditional carriage or watching them perform.

 Divaca – Muggia

 If you missed the Postojna caves, stop off at the less frequented Skocjan Caves listed as a UNESCO natural monument.
-Otherwise, continue on the rolling terrain before enjoying a long downhill from the Karst Plateau to either reach the former port of Trieste to visit the castle, cathedral and Piazza Unita central square, or to ride directly to Muggia in Italy for an ice-cream in the pretty town or an afternoon on one of the beaches.
+Otherwise, continue on the rolling terrain before enjoying a long downhill from the Karst Plateau to either reach the former port of Trieste in Italy to visit the castle, cathedral and Piazza Unita central square, or to ride directly to Muggia in Italy for an ice-cream in the pretty town or an afternoon on one of the beaches.

 Muggia – Piran

 23 miles (37 km) + optional 7 miles (11km) side trip to the salt pans